kfeuerschvenger/lcdstats/README.md

 - **Native LCD**: Direct connection to ILI9163 display on Raspberry Pi
 - **ESP32 WiFi**: Wireless streaming to an ESP32-C3 with LCD display
 - **Simulation**: Windows development mode with Tkinter window

+## 3D-Printed Enclosure (available as STL on Thingiverse)

+The project includes a custom 3D-printed enclosure designed by me to make the hardware compact, mountable and tidy.
+The enclosure package on Thingiverse contains all STL files and photos and is linked above.
+The enclosure consists of the following parts:

+- **Front frame** that holds the 128×128 SPI display securely.
+- **Two interchangeable back covers**: one sized for builds with an ESP32-C3 (with a USB-C cutout) and another designed for direct wiring to a Raspberry Pi (with a central hole to route cables to the Pi).
+- **Internal ESP32 insert**: a small internal piece that isolates the ESP32 from the display, organizes wiring, and secures the board inside the housing when using the ESP32 option.
+- **Clamp system** with matching threaded screw to attach the assembly to a monitor frame.
+- **Two arms and a support piece** that snap into the back cover; the arms use a smaller GoPro-style mount (custom-sized) so the screen angle is adjustable and compact.

+All STL files, print orientation suggestions and recommended print settings are published on Thingiverse.
+Use the Thingiverse page to download the ZIP of STL files and the included photos.

 ## Features